prevuelta/MIDIOverlord/README.md

 It uses (and is grateful for) the [MIKMIDI](https://github.com/mixedinkey-opensource/MIKMIDI) framework for alot of midi command processing & device detection / connection.

-Also thanks to [Brad Frost](http://bradfrost.com/) for the inspiration to start an open design process
+Also thanks to [Brad Frost](http://bradfrost.com/) for the inspiration to start an open design process.